SpellarBot/learn-python/data_structure/queue_loop.md

 for elem in list(q.queue)
 ```

-Eventhough this bypasses the locks for `Queue` objects, the list copy is an atomic operation and it should work out fine.
+Even though this bypasses the locks for `Queue` objects, the list copy is an atomic operation and it should work out fine.